DynamitDataScience/kaggle-housing-prices/README.md

 Stash also has a nice graphical repo management tool called Source Tree (available here: https://www.sourcetreeapp.com/) if you prefer that.

+### Getting the data

+The data for this competition is available here: https://www.kaggle.com/c/expedia-personalized-sort/data Download "data.zip" and extract it to a folder named "data" at the top level of your local repository (created in the previous step).

 ### Setting up your development environment